The Aeotec Smart Switch 6 is made by Aeotec, formally called Aeon Labs, so it is also referred to as the Aeon Labs Smart Switch 6 sometimes.

 Here are some examples of how I am using the plugs

-- Lights – schedule lights on and off – I have the lounge light turn on at sunset via IFTTT and Abode.
-Sun goes down and the Aetoec Smart Switch 6 turns on.
+- Lights – schedule lights on and off – I have the lounge light turn on at sunset my Abode security system (could also use IFTTT).
+Sun goes down and the Aetoec Smart Switch 6 turns on the lamp, which has a LIFX bulb in it.

 - Devices – We have a dehumidifier plugged into the smart switch in the same room as our Piano.
 We have a moisture sensor also in the same room connected to the abode security hub.
 If the humidity goes above a certain percentage, abode turns the switch on for the dehumidifier and when it drops below a certain percentage it turns the dehumidifier switch off again.